MakersAsylumIndia/circuitron/README.md

-# 📘 Welcome to the IS Project Documentation Template!

-Hey there! 👋

-This repository is your home for documenting your **Innovation School Project** and starting your **maker portfolio**.
-You’ll be using the **GitHub Wiki** to update all your project details in a structured format.

----

 Hello fellow maker or innovator!

 Have you ever wanted to practice your favourite sport for an upcoming competition or just wanted to play for leisure but none of your friends are free to play?
 Team Circuitron is here to solve that problem!
 We are working towards creating your very own Table-Tennis ball launcher or as we like to call it the TT-rex!
 ---

 - Project Title